Dish of the Day

 Ordinary People (1980)

 … seems, more or less, aptly titled.
 Its narrative plods along in a calculated uneventful fashion avoiding melodrama or sentiment and therefore the discovery quotient that goes along with these enhanced feelings.
 Its first time director, Robert Redford (from Alvin Sargent’s adapted screenplay), has little of dramatic substance or the stylistic flourish of, say, a Douglas Sirk to compensate for his characters’ lack of emotional awareness making the filmmakers’ dispassionate approach to the material much like its subject matter.
-And since the film covers only the aftermath of tragic occurrences, we’re left to study their repressed reactions almost like clinicians, or at least from a detached perspective, rather than up close and personal or fellow travellers.
+And since the film only covers the aftermath of tragic occurrences, we’re left to study their repressed reactions almost like clinicians, or at least from a detached perspective, rather than up close and personal or fellow travellers.

 Chariots of Fire (1981)